AXELWOHLIN/Half-Monte-Carlo-Methods/README.md

 Do you want to add another reaction? [y/n]: n
 Do you want to choose central file? [y/n]: n
 ```
-After a brief calculation the script will produce an output:
+After a brief calculation the script will produce an output, ex:
 ```
 mean: 2.0078138155942216
 std dev: 264.73216695302557